Zurich Film Festival

 Zurich Film Festival (ZFF) is an annual film festival that has been held in Zürich, Switzerland, since 2005.
 The festival's main focus is to promote emerging filmmakers from all over the world.
-In three competition categories only first, second or third directoral works are admitted.
-There are three competition sections: International Feature Film, International Documentary Film and 'Focus: Switzerland, Germany and Austria' which focuses on these three production countries.
-Several industry events take place in the framework of the festival, such as the ZFF Academy or the international Zurich Summit, which have rendered the film festival an international platform for the film industry.
+In three competition categories only first, second, or third directorial works are admitted.
+There are three competition sections: International Feature Film, International Documentary Film, and Focus: Switzerland, Germany, and Austria, which focuses on these three production countries.
+Several industry events take place in the framework of the festival.
+As of 2025 the festival director is Christian Jungen.

-The ZFF is co-organized by the Zurich Film Festival AG, which is a member of the NZZ Mediengruppe, and the Spoundation Motion Picture AG, a marketing and event management company, in cooperation with local institutions, sponsors as well as national and international distributors and producers.
+History

-Nadja Schildknecht, Karl Spoerri and Antoine Monot Jr. founded the festival back in 2005.
+Nadja Schildknecht, Karl Spoerri and Antoine Monot Jr. founded the festival in 2004.
 Until 2020 the festival was co-directed by Nadja Schildknecht (managing director) and Karl Spoerri (artistic director).
-The current artistic director is Christian Jungen, the managing director is Jennifer Somm.

-In 2019, more than 100,000 visitors attended the screenings.
-In 2022 this record was broken as more than 137,000 visitors attended the festival, which featured 146 films from 49 countries.

-History

-In 2004, Karl Spoerri and Tim Geser decided to bring the English digital film festival onedotzero_adventures in moving images to Zurich.
-From 29 to 31 October 2004, the festival was a guest at the Hochschule für Gestaltung und Kunst in Zurich.
+In 2004, Karl Spoerri and Tim Geser decided to bring the English digital film festival onedotzero_adventures in moving images to Zürich.
+From 29 to 31 October 2004, the festival was a guest at the Hochschule für Gestaltung und Kunst in Zürich.
 This small event developed into the Zurich Film Festival and its core team.
 In spring 2005, Karl Spoerri, Nadja Schildknecht and Antoine Monot, Jr. founded Spoundation Motion Picture GmbH, which has been running the Zurich Film Festival ever since and is headed by Karl Spoerri and Nadja Schildknecht.
-Antoine Monot, Jr. was Artistic Director from its inception until 2008, before handing over this role to Karl Spoerri.
+Antoine Monot, Jr. was artistic director from its inception until 2008, before handing over this role to Karl Spoerri.

-The 1st Zurich Film Festival (5 to 9 October 2005) was held in the Plaza cinemas in Zurich.
+The 1st Zurich Film Festival (5 to 9 October 2005) was held in the Plaza cinemas in Zürich.
 The main focus was on debuts - around eight first films were presented in a competition series.
 Other film series were called "Debut Classics" and "Züri Bellevue", among others.
-In its first year, the festival was already well received by the public and attracted 8,000 visitors - the press and the industry were still sceptical about the young festival.
+In its first year, the festival was well received by the public and attracted 8,000 visitors, but the press and the industry were still sceptical about the young festival.
 The "onedotzero_ch" series was part of the ZFF every year until 2011.

-In 2006, the 2nd Zurich Film Festival (2 to 6 October 2006) the Golden Eyes were newly awarded in three competition categories (Best Newcomer Feature Film, Best Newcomer Documentary Film as well as Debut Feature Film).
-New programme sections included "New World View", which continues to this day.
-The 2nd ZFF already registered more than 18,000 viewers and over 600 accredited industry participants.
+In 2006, the 2nd Zurich Film Festival (2 to 6 October 2006) the Golden Eye awards were awarded in three competition categories (Best Newcomer Feature Film, Best Newcomer Documentary Film, and Debut Feature Film).
+New programme sections included "New World View".